daveshap/Benevolent_AGI/README.md

   - Mission and Purpose

 ### 2. **Global Strategy:**
-The executive layer has to do with long term strategy pertaining to the real world.
+The global layer has to do with long term strategy pertaining to the real world.
 This has to do with keeping track of the current state of the world and the agent and comparing it to the ideal state (goal state).
 This is like a CEO.
   - Long Term Strategic Thinking
   - Global Context (state of the world)